Eliminate Critical Risks in the Cloud

 What is cloud infrastructure security?

-Cloud infrastructure security describes the strategies, policies, and measures that organizations implement to protect cloud-based systems, data, and infrastructure from threats and vulnerabilities.
 At its core, cloud security infrastructure aims to ensure that the data, applications, and services hosted in the cloud remain secure and inaccessible to threat actors—while ensuring data hosted in the cloud is always available to authorized users.
-On a practical level, cloud infrastructure security involves a combination of physical and virtual security measures, ranging from secure data centers to encryption protocols.
+On a practical level, cloud infrastructure security involves a combination of physical and virtual security controls, ranging from secure data centers to encryption protocols.

 Key components of cloud infrastructure

 The cloud is built on a foundation of multiple components, each playing a crucial part in keeping cloud-based services secure and running smoothly.
-To implement robust cloud infrastructure security, it's essential to understand these components and their significance.
+To properly implement cloud infrastructure security, it's essential to understand these components and their significance.
 Here are the key pillars of cloud infrastructure:

 Compute resources